underscoreio/underscoreio/src/html/courses/essential-scala.md

 **Level:** Beginner<br>
 **Length:** 2 days

-Our 2/3 day Essential Scala course is aimed at experienced developers who are encountering Scala for the first time and want to understand how their knowledge of object-oriented and functional programming idioms carries over to and is deepened in this exciting new language.
+Our two day Essential Scala course is aimed at experienced developers who are encountering Scala for the first time and want to understand how their knowledge of object-oriented and functional programming idioms carries over to and is deepened in this exciting new language.
 It covers Scala from basic syntax and language constructs, through its distinctive object-oriented characteristics and on to functional programming styles and pattern matching as applied to Scala's extensive collections framework.
 It also covers Scala's many facilities which support the creation of fluent interfaces and rich internal domain specific languages.
 The course has a practical focus, mixing presentation with in-depth hands-on labs and exercises.

 If you are an experienced developer taking your first steps in Scala and want to get up to speed quickly with this exciting new language then this is the course for you.